huggingface/blog/deploy-tfserving-kubernetes.md

   consisting of the Deployment, such as the percentage of CPU utilization.

-You can find these manifests relevant to this post [<u>here</u>](https://github.com/sayakpaul/deploy-hf-tf-vision-models/tree/main/hf_vision_model_tfserving_gke/.kube/base).
+You can find the relevant manifests for this post [<u>here</u>](https://github.com/sayakpaul/deploy-hf-tf-vision-models/tree/main/hf_vision_model_tfserving_gke/.kube/base).
 Below, we present a pictorial overview of how these manifests are consumed.